chrisjmccormick/chrisjmccormick.github.io/_posts/2019-05-14-BERT-word-embeddings-tutorial.md

 Here are some examples of the tokens contained in our vocabulary.
 Tokens beginning with two hashes are subwords or individual characters.

+*For an exploration of the contents of BERT's vocabulary, see [this notebook](https://colab.research.google.com/drive/1fCKIBJ6fgWQ-f6UKs7wDTpNTL9N-Cq9X) I created and the accompanying YouTube video [here](https://youtu.be/zJW57aCBCTk).*

 ```python